 The Pacific razor clam is one of the most sought after shellfish in the state of Washington.
 Better roads and more leisure time have brought increasing numbers of diggers to the ocean beaches.
 It is not unusual to have as many as a thousand people per mile during a nice spring weekend day.

 Recreational digging for razor clams can be enjoyed by children and senior citizens alike.
 All you need is a clam shovel or specialized tube, a container to put your clams in and, most importantly, your clam license.
-Be sure to check the regulations for the latest clam-digging requirements and other sport fishing regulation updates.
+Be sure to check the regulations and current razor clam season information for the latest clam-digging requirements and other sport fishing regulation updates.
 During the fall and winter when low tides occur at night, thousands of clam diggers brave the elements to dig by lantern or flash light.
 Because there is a great deal of interest in digging at all times of the year, seasons are set to allow digging during daylight spring tides when there is better weather and during the fall/winter when diggers have to deal with the elements, but not as many clam diggers.

 During certain times of the year, marine toxins, produced by some species of diatoms (algae) are taken in by razor clams and concentrated.
 When ingested, these toxins can cause illness and in very high concentrations can be fatal to humans.
 WDFW, in cooperation with the Washington Department of Health (DOH), samples clams on a routine basis to determine up-to-date toxin levels.
 If high toxin levels are detected, clam seasons are delayed or closed.
 WDFW and DOH work very hard to provide a safe and fun resource to enjoy.